nikclayton/powercoders.org/site/content/_index.md

     that best prepares our students and offers them the opportunity to build a life in their new home.
 We believe that coding skills are a stepping stone towards a new beginning and that talented refugees would benefit the technology sector as much as it can benefit them.

+    Get involved.
 program:
   - fade_in: Left
     header: Participant